-• More than \$3.55 billion (64.5%) of HSS monies was spent on Nevada Medicaid.
+- More than \$3.77 billion (64.5%) of HSS monies was spent on Nevada Medicaid.
 This spending will likely continue to rise in coming years due to the state's decision to expand eligibility pursuant to the federal Affordable Care Act (Obamacare).
-However, federal contributions toward this spending decreased in 2017 and will continue to do so, requiring additional state dollars.

-• Nearly \$1.5 billion (67%) of K-12 funds was paid from the Distributive School Account to county school districts to supplement their local revenues.
+However, federal contributions toward this spending decreased in 2018 and will continue to do so, requiring additional state dollars. - More than \$1.6 billion (69%) of K-12 funds was paid from the Distributive School Account to county school districts to supplement their local revenues.
 By various measures, Nevada K-12 education continues to deliver poor results, despite rapid increases over the last decade in state K-12 spending.
-Despite the well-known lack of statistically significant correlation between spending and student achievement, in 2015 the Legislature and Governor further increased K-12 budgets by hundreds of millions of dollars through FY17.

-• Total higher education spending rose 32% over the decade, but the state-funded portion fell 19%.
-Large increases in tuition and fees, grants and contracts, and self-supporting operations (meal plans, housing, ticket sales, etc.) shifted significant portions of the cost burden from taxpayers to students and their families, who get most of the benefit of the services.

-• Transportation spending rose from \$508 million in FY06 to \$802 million in FY12 before falling to \$180 million in FY16 and then rising back to \$845 million in FY17.
-Much transportation spending is capital investment in large projects, so there is no trend in annual spending.

-• Unemployment insurance costs rose nearly ten-fold from \$239 million in FY06 to \$2.233 billion in FY12, before falling to \$313 million in FY17.
-The 31% growth rate in spending in FY06 to FY17 for UI is only a small part of the state spending growth total, and it was driven mainly by the Great Recession, poor recovery and federal UI policy.
+Despite the well-known lack of statistically significant correlation between spending and student achievement, in 2015 and 2017 the Legislature and Governor further increased K-12 budgets by hundreds of millions of dollars through FY18. - Total higher education spending rose 37% over the dozen years, but the state-funded portion rose less than 2%.
+Large increases in tuition and fees, grants and contracts, and self-supporting operations (meal plans, housing, ticket sales, etc.) shifted significant portions of the cost burden from taxpayers to students and their families, who get most of the benefit of the services. - Transportation spending rose from \$508 million in FY06 to \$802 million in FY12 before falling to \$180 million in FY16 and then rising back to \$851 million in FY18.
+Much transportation spending is capital investment in large projects, so there is no trend in annual spending. - Unemployment insurance costs rose nearly ten-fold from \$239 million in FY06 to \$2.233 billion in FY12, before falling to \$298 million in FY18.
+The 24% growth rate in spending in FY06 to FY18 for UI is only a small part of the state spending growth total, and it was driven mainly by the Great Recession, poor recovery and federal UI policy.
 There is no meaningful time trend in UI spending.

+STATE REVENUES